Texas Medical Board Announcements, Contact Information, Rules, and News

 Renewing a medical license, CME requirements, changing an address, retirement options, DEA information, and more.

-- Name change request form
+• Name change request form - TMB application for name change.

-- Retirement options - TMB provides licensure options for physicians who are retiring from medical practice.
+• Retirement options - TMB provides licensure options for physicians who are retiring from medical practice.
 Note: The TMB allows retired physicians to use either a home address or a PO Box for the personal mailing address; however, PO Boxes are not allowed to be used as a 'practice' address.

-- Controlled Substances Registration (CSR) - The requirement to hold a CSR was eliminated in 2016, and the state will NOT replace it with another process.
+• Controlled Substances Registration (CSR) - The requirement to hold a CSR was eliminated in 2016, and the state will NOT replace it with another process.
 However, physicians must still maintain a current federal DEA registration.

-- DEA registration - For Drug Enforcement Administration (DEA) new and renewing registration online forms.
+• DEA registration - For Drug Enforcement Administration (DEA) new and renewing registration online forms.
 Note: The DEA does not allow the use of PO Boxes for the registration address.
 A PO Box may only be used as an additional contact address.

-- Ordering Prescription Forms - The Texas State Board of Pharmacy is responsible for issuing the Official (CII) Prescription Forms.
+• Ordering Prescription Forms - The Texas State Board of Pharmacy is responsible for issuing the Official (CII) Prescription Forms.
 To learn about electronic prescribing, including the e-prescribing of controlled substances, see our e-prescribing page.

 The treatment of pain is a vital part of the practice of medicine.
-Chapter 170 Prescription of Controlled Substances defines acute and chronic pain, sets forth minimum requirements for the treatment of chronic pain, and describes the requirement to check the Texas Prescription Monitoring Program.
+Chapter 170 Prescription of Controlled Substances defines acute and chronic pain and explains the requirement to check the Texas Prescription Monitoring Program (PMP).

 The Texas Prescription Monitoring Program (PMP) is under the oversight of the Texas State Board of Pharmacy and monitors Schedule II through V controlled substance prescriptions.
 Physicians and other prescribers must set up a PMP account, use it to view and monitor their patients' prescription history for info that might indicate drug abuse, illicit activity, drug diversion, or doctor shopping, and check a patient's PMP history prior to issuing a new or refill prescription for certain controlled substances.
 Refer to the below info effective March 1, 2020, for a list of these substances.